 A familial version happens occasionally in Wandering Son.
-Maho is typically an angry Jerkass toward her little brother, however occasionally she'll show affection toward him, or at least show signs that she loves him.
-Like when she stood up for him when he was being mobbed by girls when they began modeling (though maybe that was out of jealously), when she freaked out over the thought that he was mistaken for a girl and kidnapped, when she felt guilty after making fun of him when was dumped, or (in the anime) when she gave him some extra food at dinner when they had an argument.
+Maho Nitori is typically an angry Jerkass toward her transsexual little sister Shuichi, however occasionally she'll show affection toward her or at least show signs that she loves her.
+Like when she stood up for her when she was being mobbed by girls when they began modeling (though maybe that was out of jealousy), when she freaked out over the thought that she kidnapped, when she felt guilty after making fun of her when she was dumped, or (in the anime) when she gave her some extra food at dinner when they had an argument.

 Episode 18 of Sakurasou no Pet na Kanojo reveals more of Jin and Misaki's back story, and why he always felt he was never good enough for her.
 Despite that, Sorata and Nanami help them to meet each other at least one more time before he goes off to Osaka for college.

 Sunako Nakahara and Kyohei Takano in The Wallflower are often shown bickering.
 However its shown more often than not that they place each others well being on very high levels even if they don't admit it to themselves.

 Cain and Abel from The Sandman.
 Cain regularly murders his brother (he gets better).
 Abel never makes much of a fuss, until he gets killed by someone else; both brothers are extremely upset about this.